Wilhelmsen insights

 Types of Maintenance Procedures

-Preventive Maintenance System, also known as PMS, is a proactive approach that involves scheduling and documenting maintenance activities in advance.
+• Preventive Maintenance System (PMS): A proactive approach that involves scheduling and documenting maintenance activities in advance.
 The primary aim is to reduce downtime by ensuring that all necessary resources, such as labor and parts, are readily available.
 This systematic approach is a critical part of the life cycle that all ships undergo to maintain operational readiness and efficiency.

-Condition-Based Maintenance, also known as CBM, utilizes data analysis tools, performance monitoring per maker's guidelines, and techniques to monitor the condition of equipment and detect any anomalies or potential defects.
+• Condition-Based Maintenance (CBM): Utilizes data analysis tools, performance monitoring per maker's guidelines, and techniques to monitor the condition of equipment and detect any anomalies or potential defects.
 By addressing these issues before they lead to equipment failure, CBM helps maintain continuous operation and reduces the likelihood of unexpected breakdowns, as well as saving costs.
 This maintenance is performed while the asset is operational, minimizing operational disruptions.

 How to Ensure Good Ship Maintenance